topranks/random_wmf/netbox_dns/README.md

 The general approach is described in this [Phabricator task](https://phabricator.wikimedia.org/T362985)

-In brief what we would do is:
+In brief the approach is:

+#### 1. We take the set of zones we are auth for and map each Netbox record to the appropriate one

-#### 1. For every zone we have netbox-based records for we add a single INCLUDE, at the zone "apex"
+#### 2. For each of them we add a single INCLUDE, at the zone "apex"

 For instance:
 ```